TABC

 If a situation starts to get heated, remain calm and try to defuse it peacefully.
 Remember, safety is the top priority.
 If this does not work, ask a patron to remove themselves.

 Maintain open lines of communication with your team.
-Bartenders, servers, and bouncers should work together
+Bartenders, servers, and bouncers should work together to address any issues swiftly.

 Keep an eye on the crowd’s size and behavior.
 Ensure there’s enough space to prevent overcrowding.